izayaaaaaaa/photoscout-app/README.md

   - **components**: Contains reusable React components that build the UI of the application.
   - **contexts**: Includes context files for managing global and custom location contexts using React's Context API.

+### Requirements Accomplished

+- Utilize a user-friendly map SDK to display default scenic locations with pins.
+- Allow users to add custom locations directly from the map screen.
+- Provide a clear interface for users to name custom locations.
+- Distinguish default and custom locations for clarity.
+- Enable users to select a location from the list to access details.
+- When a location is selected, display a detailed screen.
+- Include an option for users to input and edit notes about the location.
+- Ensure all information entered is persisted between app launches.
+- Fetch default locations from the provided JSON file dynamically.
+- Implement internet connectivity checks to ensure smooth data retrieval.
+- Store user-added locations and notes locally for offline accessibility.
+- Use third-party libraries judiciously, focusing on enhancing specific functionalities rather than solving the entire problem.

 ## ToDo

 ### Remaining Requirements